n1k0/casperjs-docs/debugging.rst

         });
     });

-That way, everytime one is failing, its name will be printed out in the *stack trace*, **so you can more easily locate it within your code**.
+That way, everytime one is failing, its name will be printed out in the :index:`stack trace`, **so you can more easily locate it within your code**.

 Note that this one also applies for all your other Javascript works, of course ;)